Jmcgee01125/QuickSuite/QuickConv/README.txt

 To render only a portion of the video, remove the frames outside of the range.
 QuickConv.bat works fine if the first image is, for example, 0005.png.
 	Note that you must still have a continuous range of frames.
 The program will stop once there is no next frame.
+	There seems to be some limit to how far in you can start.
+I was unable to render beginning at frame 112 in one circumstance.
+		As a remedy, run QuickConv_OffsetRenamer.bat to shift all frames down to start at frame 1.

 The input is formatted as <pre><frame number><end>.<extension>
 	Spaces are allowed in pre and end.